23 May 1706

 Before you get all excited at these "detailed" orders of battle, a huge caveat: They are based primarily on McNally's lists from his Osprey book (see References below).
 He does not cite where these came from.
 Some of the units I could not find in any other sources I have access to, so I don't know where he got those.
 I did find some other sources for corroboration (e.g. Nafziger and the Spanish Succession site), but there was not much that was helpful, or any more definitive.

-Unlike later wars, in which the record keeping by nation states was more professional, the WSS was a murkier period.
+Unlike later wars, in which the record keeping by nation states was more meticulous, the WSS was a murkier period.
 Also, since various regiments were known at the time by their inhabers ("owners"), colonels, or regions (particularly in France) it is sometimes difficult to identify a particular unit.
+I also found that regiments would change their names over time.
+So this order of battle is the best that I could find.
+Always, if any of my readers have other accessible sources, I would be most appreciative.

 One thing to keep in mind: During this period most of the uniform coats on each side were made of undyed wool, which was the cheapest and made most of the men clad in off-white or grey.
 Of course it would have been difficult to tell one side from the other, and during the battle there were anecdotes of mistaking each other for friendlies or enemies.
 But this is really no different from modern warfare, where most armies are clad in more-or-less similar camouflage.
 Flags would have helped.
-As well as the practice of the Confederation troops of sticking sprigs of leaves in their hats, something that might not help at 100 yards through smoke.
+As well as the practice of the Habsburgian allies of sticking sprigs of leaves in their hats, a small detail that might not help at 100 yards through smoke.

 Also, while McNally gives precise strength numbers for brigades and divisions, he doesn't break these down by regiment (nor does he cite where these strength returns came from).
 I have made an average for each brigade so the sum leads to his reported total strengths.
 I have also assumed, since the battle took place pretty early in the 1706 campaign that all of the units were deployed at near their authorized compliments, there not yet being time for casualties or normal attrition.
 But, as with the uniform colors, don't use this list as anything more than an estimate.